John Wilhelm Rowntree

 Eldest son of Joseph Rowntree.
 He had an international outlook for the Rowntree & Co business bringing new ideas concerning the exploitation of new markets and international business strategies.
 Even more importantly, he is widely regarded as the father of a new branch of ‘Liberal’ Quakerism, together with the American Quaker Rufus Jones.

-He attended Bootham School and entered the Cocoa Works in 1886, just three years after the death of his uncle, Henry Isaac, and at a time of rapid expansion of the company.
+Born in 1868 in York, he attended Oliver’s Mount School in Scarborough, and Bootham School and entered the Cocoa Works in 1886, just three years after the death of his uncle, Henry Isaac, and at a time of rapid expansion of the company.
 He became a member of the board of directors in 1897.
 It was the year of the founding of the Rowntree business as a limited company and shortly afterwards an export department was established.
 John Wilhelm was one of the closest advisors of his father, however, he also promoted business plans that Joseph Rowntree didn’t approve of.
 This included the establishment of a Rowntree cocoa plantation abroad.

 John Wilhelm feared that rivals like Cadbury and other companies from America or Germany would gain too much control over supplies and he envisioned Rowntree & Co. becoming a multinational enterprise with its own plantations and branches in the United States, Canada and Australia.
 In 1898 he sailed to the West Indies to find a proper place for his plantation project and in 1899 he was able to convince the company to buy estates in Jamaica and Trinidad, even though his father still had doubts about the project and the resources it required.
 Nevertheless, by 1900 Rowntree & Co. was selling its products in Australia and New Zealand and during the 1900s the company established contacts in Canada and the United States.